04 March 2021

 The Tower Hill Memorial commemorates more than 36,000 missing dead from the Merchant Navy, who served during the World Wars.
 It was designed by Sir Edwin Lutyens and is Grade I listed.

-To changes names already cast onto the bronze panels, experts first remove each incorrect letter by hand using a hammer and chisel.
+To change names already cast onto the bronze panels, experts first remove each incorrect letter by hand using a hammer and chisel.

 The surface is then cleaned and prepared with wire wool and careful use of a grinder before the new letters are soldered in place.
 New letters are cast using 3D scans from the memorial to ensure an accurate match.